Skip to main content

 Plan: Pro and Pro Plus

-Available in: US, Canada, UK, and Australia
+Available in: US, Canada and Australia

 When your clients book an appointment online, and No-show protection is enabled, a small booking fee (also called a protection fee) is added to their checkout.
 This fee is paid by the client — it does not come out of your earnings — and helps keep their account secure, holds the appointment slot, and supports ongoing platform improvements.